Thunde-Rin Guns, Game of the Wild West

 Thunde-Rin Guns, Game of the Wild West is a 1984 board game published by Standard Games and Publications.

 Gameplay

-Thunde-Rin Guns, Game of the Wild West is a game in which players play the Outlaws, the Gunmen, and the Sheriff; each has a different victory condition.
+Thunde-Rin Guns, Game of the Wild West is a game in which the players control the Outlaws, the Gunmen, and the Sheriff, with each of them having their own victory condition.

 Reception

 Matthew J. Costello reviewed Thunde-Rin Guns, Game of the Wild West in Space Gamer No. 71.
 Costello commented that "I liked this game.
 As is usual with Standard Games, each character's counter is a unique individual, with differing abilities.
 The map of the town and its environs is atmospheric and it's fun to play on.
 While strategy seems obvious at times [...] there are enough options to keep the game a close match.
 The rules are clear, simple, and have nice bits of business with exploding safes and the classic stagecoach robbery.
 This one's definitely worth, er, a shot."